Aloo 65 (South Indian Snack Potato 65)

 • Fry until battered potatoes turn crisp, drain over kitchen towel.

-• For seasoning, in a second pan heat 2 tablespoon of oil on medium flame, once hot add cumin seeds and allow it to crackle.
+• For seasoning, in a second pan heat 2 tbsp of oil on medium flame, once hot add cumin seeds and allow it to crackle.

 • Now add red chillies followed by curry leaves, garlic.
 Sauté for a minute or until red chillies release a strong aroma.